gsquire/topngx/README.md

     topngx [FLAGS] [OPTIONS] [SUBCOMMAND]

 FLAGS:
-    -h, --help         Prints help information
+    -t, --follow     Tail the specified log file.
+You cannot tail standard input -h, --help       Prints help information
-    -n, --no-follow    Do not tail the log file and only report what is currently there -V, --version      Prints version information
+    -V, --version    Prints version information

 OPTIONS:
-    -a, --access-log <access-log>    The access log to parse -f, --format <format>            The specific log format with which to parse [default: combined] -g, --group-by <group-by>        Group by this variable [default: request_path] -w, --having <having>            Having clause [default: 1] -t, --interval <interval>        Refresh the statistics using this interval which is given in seconds [default: 2] -l, --limit <limit>              The number of records to limit for each query [default: 10] -o, --order-by <order-by>        Order of output for the default queries [default: count]
+    -a, --access-log <access-log>    The access log to parse -f, --format <format>            The specific log format with which to parse [default: combined] -g, --group-by <group-by>        Group by this variable [default: request_path] -w, --having <having>            Having clause [default: 1] -i, --interval <interval>        Refresh the statistics using this interval which is given in seconds [default: 2] -l, --limit <limit>              The number of records to limit for each query [default: 10] -o, --order-by <order-by>        Order of output for the default queries [default: count]